Institute of Ukrainian Archeography

 The Institute of Ukrainian Archeography and Source Studies of the National Academy of Sciences of Ukraine is a historical institute based in Kyiv, Ukraine, and part of the National Academy of Sciences of Ukraine.
 It was established in 1990, and publishes a number of research studies focused on historical topics, such as Upokorennya holodom, a collection of sources on the Ukrainian famine.

 It is named after Mykhailo Hrushevsky.
+One of its prominent researchers was Maria Vavrychyn, who specialised in the cartography of Ukraine, particularly in the works of Guillaume Le Vasseur de Beauplan (mid-17th century).